humdingerb/clipdinger/Readme.md

 *   Changes in the settings window can be viewed live in the main window.
 To find the right fading settings for you, it's best to keep working normally for some time to fill the history and then just play around with the sliders until you're satisfied.
 *   Clipdinger's _Auto-paste_ feature can be a bit tricky: It doesn't know in which window you pressed _SHIFT_ + _ALT_ + _V_ for it to pop up.
 With activated auto-paste, it simply pastes into last window that was active before you hit _ENTER_ or double-clicked an entry.
 So, avoid detours...
 *   If you want to back up Clipdinger's settings, history or favorites, or have the need to delete one or all of these files, you'll find them under `/boot/home/config/settings/Clipdinger/`.
-*	If the Replicant of the Clipboard monitor unexpectedly gives you grieve (or any Replicant for that matter), you can remove all Replicants on the Desktop by deleting `/boot/home/config/settings/Tracker/tracker_shelf`.
+*	If the replicant of the Clipboard monitor unexpectedly gives you grieve (or any replicant for that matter), you can remove all replicants on the Desktop by deleting `/boot/home/config/settings/Tracker/tracker_shelf`.

 ### Download